LW.12601 / LW. 12602

 The Labor Bureau is principally charged with, and has been nationally recognized for, defending labor standards in low-wage industries by aggressively enforcing the laws protecting low-wage workers.
 Specifically, the Labor Bureau investigates violations of minimum wage, overtime, prevailing wage, and other basic labor laws throughout the state, brings civil and criminal prosecutions against employers who violate these laws, and represents the New York State Department of Labor in its enforcement of state labor laws.
 It enforces "Right to Know" laws concerning toxic substances in the workplaces of non-federal public employees.
 The Labor Bureau also defends decisions of the New York State Department of Labor, Unemployment Insurance Appeal Board and New York Workers' Compensation Board.

-The seminar will meet for two hours each week and will be graded credit/no credit based on class participation, completion of in-class exercises, and submission of writing assignments and self-evaluation.
-Participation will be limited to 12 students to encourage active discussion and dialogue.
-The seminar will be led by Mayur Saxena, Civil Enforcement Section Chief in the Labor Bureau, and Sandra Pullman, Assistant Attorney General in the Civil Rights Bureau.
+The seminar will meet for two hours each week and will be letter graded (2 credits per semester) based on class participation, completion of in-class exercises, submission of writing assignments and final presentations.
+Participation will be limited to 8 students to encourage active discussion and dialogue.
+The seminar will be led by Sandra Pullman, Senior Counsel in the Civil Rights Bureau.
 Classes will also feature guest speakers, including executive staff, bureau chiefs, and staff from the legislative and press offices.

 The seminar will provide opportunities to study the work of the Social Justice Division in detail, discuss case studies drawn from recent enforcement work, gain familiarity with various legal issue areas, reflect on fieldwork, and develop skills in legal writing, investigatory techniques, and litigation.
 We will examine the role of the Attorney General in promoting social justice from a legal, practical, and ethical perspective, including the following topics:

-- an overview of the major substantive laws relevant to the work of the Social Justice Division, including the statutory regimes underlying our civil rights, environmental, labor, charities, tobacco compliance, and health care enforcement;
+an overview of the major substantive laws relevant to the work of the Social Justice Division, including the statutory regimes underlying our civil rights, environmental, labor, charities, and health care enforcement;

 Readings will be assigned each week and will be provided in advance of class.
 Students will be asked to complete short writing assignments relating to assigned readings or reflecting on fieldwork experience.

-Students who wish to apply to the Social Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references.
+Students who wish to apply to the Social Justice Law Enforcement Externship should submit via CAMS the standard application, resume, transcript, writing sample (preferably not more than five pages long), and three references (include their names and contact information at the bottom of your resume).
 These materials will be forwarded to the Attorney General’s Office; students should not apply directly to the Office.
 Each applicant should explain why s/he is interested in this externship in the application, and should rank each Social Justice Division bureau in order of preference.
-Applicants wil be interviewed at the Attorney General’s offices at 120 Broadway, New York, New York.
+Selected applicants will be contacted for interviews at the Attorney General’s offices at 28 Liberty Street, New York, New York.
+Interview is not required for admission to clinic, but admitted students must be interviewed before course begins.

 Security Background Check